 Remember that happy green from our HAPPY AND ORGANIZED GARAGE MAKEOVER?
-I had some of that paint left ( grass cloth from Behr – weather resistant outdoor paint) so we used that to make this table pretty.
-I wanted to keep the umbrella, so we cut a hole on the middle of the table for the umbrella to go in there.
-We kept the umbrella stand (the plastic bin filled with water )under the table (not visible).
+I had some of that paint left (grass cloth from Behr – weather resistant outdoor paint) so we used that to make this table pretty.
+I wanted to keep the umbrella, so we cut a hole in the middle of the table for the umbrella to go in there.
+We kept the umbrella stand (the plastic bin filled with water ) under the table (not visible).

-The table also got some nice wheels to be able to move it around easily.
+The table also received some nice wheels so that it can be moved around easily.

-Phew…That was it my Friends!
-Project was completed and we were so happy to sit down and enjoy it!
+Phew…That was it, my Friends!
+The project was completed, and we were so happy to sit down and enjoy it!

-You are not going to believe but the most expensive piece on the whole deck makeover was the foam for the sitting furniture.
-They sell the foam by yard and it is pretty pricey.
+You are not going to believe, but the most expensive piece on the whole deck makeover was the foam for the sitting furniture.
+They sell the foam by yard, and it is pretty pricey.
 Over $60 per yard.
-I was lucky enough to find the foam for 50% off in Joann, though.
+I was lucky enough to find the foam for 50% off at Joann, though.

 Make sure you click on THE IMAGE BELOW to enter for your chance to win a

-Now that the pallet furniture was done I was able to get going with the styling part.
+Now that the pallet furniture had been done, I was able to get going with the styling part.
 My favorite part of every projects.

 The pallet flower hanger which is leaning to the deck was also DIY-ed.
 Check on how we made it HERE.

 Do you spot those fun coasters?
-I will share the tutorial of how to make those next week.!
+I will share the tutorial on how to make those next week.!